dacypherdacy/Trx-Sweeper-Bot/README.md

 # TRX-AUTO-WITHDRAW
-Auto Trx withdraw
+<h3>Auto Trx withdraw </h3>

-AUTOGAS TRX-Sweeper Script
+⭐AUTOGAS TRX Sweeper Script <br>
-This is the fastest script that wipes all Trx on deposit
+⭐This is the fastest script that wipes all Trx on deposit

 TELEGRAM: https://t.me/cyclonehax